ADVERTISEMENT

 • Revolutionary War Bounty Land Grants Awarded by State Governments by Lloyd DeWitt Bockstruck (Genealogical Publishing Co.)

-A version of this article appeared in the January/February 2014 issue of Family Tree Magazine.
+Versions of this article appeared in the January/February 2014 and January/February 2025 issues of Family Tree Magazine.

 Looking for clues about your ancestors’ relationships and migration patterns?
 Discover your ancestry and find family history with these five type of genealogy land records.